Murder of Wayan Mirna Salihin

-On 6 January 2016, Wayan Mirna Salihin died in the hospital after drinking a Vietnamese iced coffee at the Olivier Cafe in the Grand Indonesia shopping mall in Jakarta.
+On 6 January 2016, Wayan Mirna Salihin died in Abdi Waluyo Hospital after drinking a Vietnamese iced coffee at the Olivier Cafe in the Grand Indonesia shopping mall in Jakarta.
 According to the police, cyanide poisoning was most likely the cause of Mirna's death.
-Police have charged Jessica Kumala Wongso with her murder.
+Police charged Jessica Kumala Wongso with her murder.
+Jessica was found guilty of the murder and was sentenced to 20 years.
+Jessica's appeal was later rejected by the higher court.

 The case became the most famous and phenomenal murder case in 2016 in Indonesia, with the Indonesian media covering the case extensively.
 The ruling of the case was televised on national television and watched by millions of Indonesians.

 Background

-Born in 1988, Mirna Salihin was the daughter of businessman Edi Darmawan Salihin.
+Born in 1988, Mirna Salihin was the daughter of Edi Darmawan Salihin, a businessman, and Ni Ketut Sianti.
 She had just recently married Arief Soemarko weeks before her death.

 Murder investigation

-At 3:32 p.m. on 6 January 2016, 27-year-old Jessica Kumala Wongso arrived at Grand Indonesia shopping mall in Jakarta to meet her friends at 5 p.m., including Salihin.
+At 3:33 p.m. on 6 January 2016, 27-year-old Jessica Kumala Wongso arrived at Grand Indonesia shopping mall in Jakarta to meet her friends at 5 p.m., including Salihin.
 After making a reservation at the Olivier Cafe and doing some shopping, Wongso returned to the cafe at 4:14 p.m. and ordered drinks, including the Vietnamese iced coffee that allegedly killed Salihin.
 Wongso waited until Salihin arrived at 5:16 p.m. and during this time the drinks were hidden from the view of the security camera with shopping bags Wongso had placed on the table.
-Soon after arriving, Salihin took a sip of the coffee and complained that the coffee tasted horrible before losing consciousness shortly after.
-An ambulance was called to the cafe and Salihin was rushed to Abdi Waluyo Hospital in Menteng, Central Jakarta, where she later died at 6 p.m.
+Soon after arriving, Salihin took a sip of the coffee and started having seizure-like symptoms.
+Arief Soemarko, her husband, rushed her by car to Abdi Waluyo Hospital in Menteng, Central Jakarta, where she was later pronounced dead at 6:30 p.m.

 According to the autopsy conducted at Kramat Jati Police Hospital on 10 January, evidence of bleeding was found in Salihin's stomach.
-The police claimed that cyanide was found both in the coffee Salihin drank as well as in her stomach.

 On 30 January 2016, Wongso, a former permanent resident of Australia, was charged with the premeditated murder of Wayan Mirna Salihin and was taken into police custody pending trial.
 The Australian Federal Police handed over confidential files regarding Wongso's psychological state, amongst them a restraining order against her made by an ex-boyfriend, to Indonesian authorities.
-Wongso’s lawyer Yudi Wibowo denied her client's involvement in Salihin's death.
+Wongso's lawyer Yudi Wibowo denied her client's involvement in Salihin's death.